 In the past, when ITEP's program was 36 credit hours, incoming students could apply for credit waivers of up to 6 credits based on previous volunteer experience.
 Because of the reduction of required credits to a 30 hour program, students are no longer eligible for a credit waiver based on previous volunteer experience.

 Yes.
-Each student is assigned to a faculty advisor at the start of the program.
+Each MA student is assigned to a faculty advisor at the start of the program.
 The advisor can help students decide if an internship or experience abroad will enhance the students’ program of study and/or career goals.

 The international education development pathway prepares students to research, evaluate, discuss, and contextualize pressing global education issues.
 Students practice applying these skills throughout the program and go on to serve as important leaders and specialists in a wide range of international institutions and organizations.
 Graduates work in areas such as policy development, advocacy, research and evaluation, and program management with the intention of improving education access, quality, and equity around the world.